 Albrecht-Kemper Museum of Art

-For 50 years, this museum has been presenting one of the finest collections of American art from the 18th, 19th, 20th and 21st centuries.
+For more than 50 years, this museum has been presenting one of the finest collections of American art from the 18th, 19th, 20th and 21st centuries.
 The museum houses permanent collections and rotating exhibits.

-Known as the third oldest apple blossom festival in the country, this annual event is packed with fun for the whole family.
+Known as the third-oldest apple blossom festival in the country, this annual event is packed with fun for the whole family.
 Colorful floats line the streets, decorated with a different theme every year, in addition to pageants to crown Apple Blossom royalty.
+The Apple Blossom BBQ is held the same weekend, the first weekend in May, and brings in residents and tourists alike for a friendly competition.

 Bode Sports Complex